 You have the right to unemployment benefits if you lose your job or your work hours are substantially reduced through no fault of your own.
-You may file your claim for unemployment insurance benefits online or by phone.
+You may file your claim for unemployment insurance benefits online or in-person at a local claims office.

-Go to uiclaims.hawaii.gov to file online between 6:30am to 11:00pm on Mondays through Fridays and between 9:00am to 11:00pm on weekends & holidays.
+Go to uiclaims.hawaii.gov between 6:30 am to 11:00 pm, Monday through Friday and between 9:00 am to 11:00 pm on weekends & holidays (Hawaii Standard Time).
+You will need a valid email address to create an online account.